ramsaycarslaw/mt/README.md

 ## Uninstall

-To uninstall mt, navigate the the directory with the makefile and run:
+To uninstall mt, navigate to the directory with the makefile and run:
 ```
 make uninstall
 ```